tyalie/pyMobirAir-v4l2/README.md

 It uses `libusb` and [`v4l2loopback`][v4l2loopback] to realize this.

 > Disclaimer: Most of the algorithms here have been reverse engineered from
 > the MobIR Android app.
+(I'm an EU citizen and this is a tool to increase
+> compatibility with the named thermal camera)

 ## Usage